-Diving into the past: The Black divers searching for slave ship wrecks
+Diving into the past: The Black divers searching for slave shipwrecks

 "At least 1.8 million Africans died in the crossing.
 Who talks about that?
 Who's mourning the lives of those people?" says Roberts.

 "We'll never know their names, we'll never know anything about them.
-They're lost people and nobody is grieving them.
+They're lost people, and nobody is grieving them.
 Nobody is mourning them.
 They're just lost.
 I don't think that that's okay."

 Roberts first learned of DWP when she saw a picture of a group of some of the organization's Black female divers on display in 2019 at the National Museum of African American History and Culture and says she was absolutely transfixed.